Rofeeah-Tijani/tinyllama-lora-ai-engineering/README.md

 ## Project Overview

-This project demonstrates the complete workflow of fine-tuning a Large Language Model (LLM) using Parameter-Efficient Fine-Tuning (PEFT) with LoRA (Low-Rank Adaptation).
+This project fine-tunes TinyLlama using LoRA for AI Engineering Q&A tasks.
+The model is deployed using Hugging Face Spaces with a Gradio interface.

-The goal of this project was to customize TinyLlama to respond to AI Engineering-related instructions using a custom-built dataset containing AI concepts, system design topics, model architecture concepts, retrieval systems, prompt engineering techniques, vector databases, and other AI Engineering subjects.
+The goal of this project was to customize TinyLlama to respond to AI Engineering-related instructions using a custom-built dataset

 The project covers: